Kermit Berg Studio

 Laura Gilbert New York

-A Career Synopsis
+A Detailed Career Synopsis of Acquisitions and Exhibitions

 Kermit Berg earned a Bachelor's Degree in Art from the University of Indianapolis, studied Graphic Design in the Graduate Program of Indiana University, and Digital Arts at the School of the Art Institute in Chicago.